dlguswo333/vscode-more-file-command/README.md

 Move the current file to a different folder inside the command palette.
 - You can move the current file inside the workspace folder.
 - If a file with the same name exists, the command will fail.
+- You may select whether to ignore folders listed in `.gitignore`.
+- You may specify folder name patterns to ignore.

 ### Delete the Current File
 ![delete](docs/delete.gif)